wlangera/gcube-bcubed-hack/paper.md

 During the B-Cubed Hackathon (Hacking Biodiversity Data Cubes for Policy), we aimed to create a practical simulation framework for biodiversity data cubes based on Monte Carlo methods (= based on repeated random sampling).
 This framework is composed of three steps ([Fig. 1](#Figure_1)):

 1. The occurrence process: Simulating occurrences of multiple species distributed in a landscape over a temporal scope.
-This will depend on the **rarity**, which can differ between species and over time, and their **spatial clustering**, which can differ between species.
+This depends on the **rarity**, which can differ between species and over time, and their **spatial clustering**, which can differ between species.
 A challenge for this part is to implement a consistent **spatial and temporal autocorrelation** for simulated species trends.
 2. The detection process: Simulation of a variety of observation processes can generate actual occurrence datasets.
 Each species has a different **detection probability**.
-The detection process will also depend on the **sampling effort** which can be different among spatial and temporal dimensions.
+The detection process also depends on the **sampling effort** which can be different among spatial and temporal dimensions.
 We can also assign a spatial uncertainty to each observation.
 3. The grid designation process: Based on their spatial uncertainty, occurrences can be designated to grid cells of a larger grid to form a data cube.

 The simulation framework can be used to assess multiple research questions under different parameter settings, such as the effect of clustering on occurrence-to-grid designation and the effect of different patterns of missingness on data quality and indicator robustness.
 Simulation studies can incorporate scenarios with missing data, enabling researchers to assess the impact of data gaps on analyses.
 Understanding how missing data influences results is crucial for improving data collection strategies and addressing potential biases.
 With this, the secondary objective of the simulation study is to develop a visualisation tool for the simulated cubes.
 This tool aims to enhance the understanding of data clustering and missingness within the simulated environment.
 By creating a visual representation, researchers can effectively aid to interpret patterns of clustered data as well as identify areas where data is missing.
 This visualization capability contributes to a more comprehensive exploration of the simulated scenarios, allowing for deeper insights into the behaviour of data within the context of the study.